elrichgro/cloudseg/README.md

 ```
 python -m ipykernel install --user --name=irccam
 ```
-Then, in jupyter notebook select Kernel -> Change kernel -> irrcam.
+Then, in jupyter notebook select Kernel -> Change kernel -> irccam.

 ## Data
 The `data` folder is ignored by git, but we should use a consistent structure